Oksana Syroyid

 Oksana Ivanivna Syroyid (Оксана Іванівна Сироїд, born May 2, 1976) is a Ukrainian politician and jurist.
 She was elected to the Verkhovna Rada in the 2014 Ukrainian parliamentary elections.
 In December 2014, she became the first woman to serve as the deputy speaker of the Ukrainian Parliament.
 Since October 2019 Syroyid is the party leader of Self Reliance.

-Syroyid is also the director of the Ukrainian Legal Foundation.
+Syroyid was the director of the Ukrainian Legal Foundation.
 Co-author of a number of bills that received positive opinions from the Council of Europe 's Commission for Democracy through Law (Venice Commission), including the draft law on amendments to the Law of Ukraine "On the Judiciary and the Status of Judges" (some provisions of the latter, however, were criticized by the [professional community]).

+In the Russo-Ukrainian war she serves in der Chartija brigade of the ukraininan military forces.
+There she heads the communications department of the 2nd Corps as a Second Lieutenant.

 Early life and education

 Oksana Syroyid was born in Horodyshche, a small village of Sokal Raion, Lviv Oblast.
 In 1993, she graduated from Chervonohrad school No.7.
 In 1993, she enrolled at the National University of Kyiv-Mohyla Academy and received a bachelor's degree in political science in 1997.
 In 1998, Syroyid began studying at Kyiv University's Center of Law Studies and graduated as a Master of Laws in 2000.
 In 2002, she moved to Canada to study at Ottawa University, receiving a Master of Laws degree in 2003.